Energy Resources Program

 The U.S. Geological Survey has evaluated three methods for estimating how much oil and gas could be produced by injecting carbon dioxide (CO2) into petroleum reservoirs.

-Categories: All, Oil & Gas, Economics, Environment Aspects, Geologic CO2 Sequestration, Type: Technical Announcement, Type: USGS Publication
+Categories: All, Oil & Gas, Economics, Environment Aspects, Geologic CO2 Utilization, Type: Technical Announcement, Type: USGS Publication

 Tuesday, December 20, 2016